gnmearacaun/rpios-wayfirewm-config/README.md

 # rpios-wayfirewm

-- A keyboard-centric approach to navigating the desktop efficiently on Raspberry Pi 4 & 5.
-A smooth desktop experience which is extremely light on system resources, typically using only 2Gb ram.
+- A keyboard-centric approach to navigate the desktop efficiently on Raspberry Pi 4 & 5.

-The default Operating System for Raspberry Pi (Bookworm edition) uses WayfireWM build on Wayland with wlroots.
+Raspberry Pi OS is based on Debian (Bookworm release).
+Although on the surface it doesn't look much different, don't be fooled!
+It uses WayfireWM build on Wayland with wlroots under the hood.
 Wayland is a modern replacement for X11, which has been the default windowing system on Linux for decades.

-However, the inherent power only becomes apparent when plugins and commands are specified in the `~/.config/wayfire.ini`.
-You will quickly be traversing the grid of nine default workspaces.
-Shortcuts are augmented by:
+Originally I used HyprlandWM.
+To get it to build, I had to change the software repository from `stable` to `testing` and this move is not supported.
+Eventually my Pi5 would not boot up anymore.
+However, I can get the same basic funcionality with WayfireWM.
+The Raspberry Pi Foundation has done the heavy lifting, and you know `stable` will be supported well into the future.
+Besides, this new desktop is smooth and extremely light on system resources, typically only requiring 2Gb ram for light editing tasks.

+WayfireWM has some [default shortcuts](https://github.com/WayfireWM/wayfire/wiki/Bindings-available-by-default), however you can unlock the power and versatility of plugins and commands with a customized `~/.config/wayfire.ini`.
+Actually most of the plugins are already included with the official OS.

+The following binaries will make the shortcuts, sweeter still:
+- [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key (on key release only)_
 - [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever in the most useful one_ and
-- [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key (on key release only)_

-- These are my personal configs and contain custom aliases and keybindings.
 - This repo has an accompanying video [TBA](https://example.com)

 ## Preparing The Ground